Published October 25, 2018 in Warp & Woof

 Through their career, Moore and Gordon were looking for new indie labels.
 They started with SST, abandoned them for Enigma Records with Daydream Nation, then once that album catapulted them to international fame, they sought to try major labels.
 Yet, they never signed with any.
 Ultimately, they created their own label, SYR.
 Distribution was now largely via the Internet, so this made sense.
 They could do it on their own!

-But, we heard little more like this until about 2011, when “” ceased to be an identifiable genre – and genres in general became unimportant.
+But, we heard little more like this until about 2011, when “alternative rock” ceased to be an identifiable genre – and genres in general became unimportant.
 Part two of the question, “Who Killed the Anger?” focuses on new developments in marketing music, and two contemporary bands worth noting: AWOL Nation and Australia’s Deaf Wish.
 The anger has returned!